1031 Exchanges on Maui: Tax Deferral, Equity Preservation & Strategic Real Estate Repositioning

-For many Maui property owners, real estate appreciation creates opportunity—but it can also create tax consequences.
+For many Maui property owners, appreciation creates opportunity—but it can also create difficult decisions.

 One of the most powerful tools available is a 1031 exchange, a provision within the Internal Revenue Code that allows investors to defer capital gains taxes when exchanging one investment property for another qualifying property.

-When used strategically, a 1031 exchange can help investors:
+When structured properly, a 1031 exchange can help investors:

 • Preserve equity